PhilRunninger/.vim/README.md

 ## Customized vimrc Processing

-This setup is designed for my primary development environment on a MacBook, with a specific font: [DroidSansMonoForPowerline NF](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/DroidSansMono/complete/Droid%20Sans%20Mono%20for%20Powerline%20Nerd%20Font%20Complete%20Mono%20Windows%20Compatible.otf).
-Using this setup in another OS, or with a different font or different colors, will produce undesirable behavior.
+This setup is designed for my primary development environment on a MacBook.
+Using this setup in another OS, or with different colors, will most likely produce undesirable side effects.
 To alleviate this behavior, a post processing step can be used.
 This is done with a separate file - **post_vimrc** in the same folder as vimrc - that is sourced after vimrc.
 In this file, you can change settings for the particular environment.

 ### Example